 The Act on the National Assembly also defines cases in which a Member is discredited and becomes unworthy of his or her status as a Member, such as loss of the right to vote due to deprivation of the right to participate in public affairs or to imprisonment.

 The Act also lists activities that are incompatible with the status of a Member.
-Members may not act as legal representatives of the state, a central budgetary entity or institution of public administration, or a state-owned business organisation, they may not invoke their status as a Member in professional or business matters, nor may they use confidential information in an unauthorised manner.
+Members may not act as legal representatives of the state, a central budgetary entity or institution of public administration, or a state-owned business organisation; they may not invoke their status as a Member in professional or business matters; nor use confidential information in an unauthorised manner.

 Members are required to eliminate a conflict of interest within a certain period of time, and the National Assembly will withdraw their mandate unless they do so.

 Obligations to report other offices and to declare property

 Under new regulations, Members of the National Assembly may only hold another office in exceptional cases, such as the office of mayor, or act as a member or officer of a non-governmental organisation, foundation or public body, and must report these incompatible positions to the Speaker.

 Members are subject to additional reporting requirements intended to ensure the transparency of a Member's property, income and business interests.
 The same obligation applies to the Member's spouse and any children that share the same household with the Member.
 Wilfully neglecting to make a declaration of property and the deliberate disclosure of false information are tantamount to a conflict of interest and the Member will thus lose his or her mandate.
 Declarations of property filed by Members of Parliament must be published.
 Declarations of property made since 2005 are posted for public access on the National Assembly website.